Updated June 4, 2021

-This is the seventy second in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Port Elizabeth, South Africa.
+This is the seventy-second in a series of reviews of the best dive resort locations around the world.
+In this post, the focus is on Port Elizabeth, South Africa.

 In addition to this series on dive resort locations, the best worldwide liveaboard diving locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Have you ever been diving in Port Elizabeth before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

 Situated in the Eastern Cape Province 770 kilometers (478 miles) from Cape Town and occupying 16 kilometers (10 miles) of coastline along Algoa Bay, is Port Elizabeth.

 Known as the windy city, it was founded in 1820 by British settlers and has a population of 237,000.

 Since the end of apartheid, it has become a part of the Nelson Mandela Bay Metropolitan Municipality which has an overall population of 1.3 million.

 Although it rains at least a bit from 5 to 7 days each month it is considered to be in a long-term drought.

 The economy is diversified with car manufacturing and food and animal products production and processing leading the way with tourism also a major factor.

 Port Elizabeth’s diversity of ethnic groups is evident with 40% speaking Afrikaans as their first language, 33% speaking English, and 22% speaking Xhosa.